danielbeeke/cv/README.md

 **Drupal Developer:**

--   Worked on interactive web map for Nedap and worked on the first version of Open Social, the social intranet used by GreenPeace.
+- Worked on the first version of Open Social, the social intranet used by GreenPeace.
--   Conducted a course for GreenPeace staff on community management in Open Social.
+- Worked on interactive web map for Nedap.
+- Created various Drupal modules and published those to drupal.org
-- Made various websites and applications with Drupal 6 and 7
+- Made various websites and applications with Drupal 6 and 7.
 * * * * *

 ### Freelance